zvallarino/phase-3-ruby-oo-self-person-lab/TUTORIAL.md

       a new person is instantiated with a name (FAILED - 1)

 Failures:
-  1) Person instantiation #new a new person is instantiated with a name Failure/Error: let(:stella) { Person.new("Stella") }
+  1) Person instantiation ::new a new person is instantiated with a name Failure/Error: let(:stella) { Person.new("Stella") }
      NameError:
        uninitialized constant Person